solislemuslab/solislemuslab.github.io/pages/consulting.md

 ## Option 3:
 You want to schedule a meeting with the CALS statistics consulting group.
 Check out the main website for the [CALS Statistical Consulting](https://calslab.cals.wisc.edu/stat-consulting/).

 ## Option 4:
 You can schedule a meeting with me.
 Feel free to email me to arrange a meeting.
 Note that my usual [calendly](https://calendly.com/solislemus/individual-meetings?month=2023-01) event planner is not available this semester.
+Please note that I do not provide consulting for projects involving experimental research with non-human animals.